klust/SupercomputersForStarters/docs/C01_Introduction/C01_S02_Why.md

 Furthermore, we can distinguish simulation and data processing as two big domains where supercomputing could be used.
 Some will add AI as a third pillar, but AI is typically used for data processing and has requirements similar to the other data processing jobs we will discuss.
+And sometimes the finished AI model is then used as part of the model in a simulation.

 Supercomputers are really build for capability computing jobs.
 They can also accommodate many (but often not all types of) capacity computing jobs,